 Why marks alone aren't enough

 Two candidates can both score 140 in different years and land in very different seats, because the rank that 140 maps to depends on the score distribution across the cohort.
 Paper harder this cycle?
 Your 140 becomes a much better rank.
 Paper easier?
 The reverse.
 Always compare rank against rank, not marks against marks.
+The LDCE Computer row above (~13 mark jump for a near-identical rank) is the cleanest live example.

 Tie-breakers